Port of St. Augustine

 The Port of St. Augustine is a port facility in the city of St. Augustine, Florida.

 History

 The port of St. Augustine was used as a naval facility for from late 18th-century onward.
+As the nation's oldest seaport is the safest place for maritime activities.

+Facilities

+The port provides services like temporary and long term boaters in Northeast Florida.